brad678/BD_Assignment/langchain-stock-sentiment/README.md

 5. **Run the application**:
    ```
    python src/app.py
+   To Test locally using swagger UI: Navigate to src ->> uvicorn app:app --reload --port 8001
    ```

 ## Usage
-- Send a request to the application with a company name to retrieve the stock code, fetch news articles, and analyze sentiment.
+- Send a request to the application with a company name to retrieve the stock code, fetch news articles, generate news summary and analyze sentiment.
 - The application will return a structured JSON response containing the sentiment profile and named entities.

 ## Features
-- **Stock Code Extraction**: Automatically retrieves or suggests stock codes using Yahoo Finance.
+- **Stock Code Extraction**: Automatically retrieves or suggests stock codes.
 - **News Retrieval**: Gathers the latest news articles related to the specified company.
 - **Sentiment Analysis**: Utilizes Azure OpenAI to analyze sentiment and extract named entities.
 - **Tracing and Monitoring**: Integrates LangFuse for tracing, prompt debugging, and performance monitoring.